-Some people who MCLG: Maximum Contaminant Level Goal or the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. containing trihalomethanes in MCL: Maximum Contaminant Levels are set at very stringent levels.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect. excess of the MCL over many years may MRDLG: Maximum Residual Disinfectant Level Goal or the level of a drinking water disinfectant below experience problems which there is no known or expected health risk.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. with their liver, kidneys, or central MRDL: Maximum Residual Disinfectant Level or the highest level of a disinfectant allowed in drinking nervous system, and water.
-There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants. increased risk of AL: Action Level or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.

-BDL: Below Detection Limit
+- MCLG: Maximum Contaminant Level Goal or the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - MCL: Maximum Contaminant Levels are set at very stringent levels.
+To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect. - MRDLG: Maximum Residual Disinfectant Level Goal or the level of a drinking water disinfectant below which there is no known or expected health risk.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - MRDL: Maximum Residual Disinfectant Level or the highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants. - AL: Action Level or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow. - BDL: Below Detection Limit

-PPM: Parts Per Million or Milligrams per liter (1 parts per million equals 1 penny in \$10,000)

-PPB: Parts Per Billion or Micrograms per liter (1 part per billion equals 1 penny in \$10,000,000)

-TT: Treatment Technique or a required process intended to reduce the level of a contaminant in drinking water coliform with a Treatment Technique Trigger for a system assessment

-NTU: Nephalometric Turbidity Units is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person.
-RTCR: Revised Total Coliform Rule went into effect April 1, 2016 and replaces the MCL for total
+- PPM: Parts Per Million or Milligrams per liter (1 parts per million equals 1 penny in \$10,000) - PPB: Parts Per Billion or Micrograms per liter (1 part per billion equals 1 penny in \$10,000,000) - \underline{TT} : Treatment Technique or a required process intended to reduce the level of a contaminant in drinking water. - NTU: Nephelometric Turbidity Units is a measure of the clarity of water. - Turbidity in excess of 5 NTU is just noticeable to the average person.
+Level 1 Assessment: A level 1 assessment is a study of the water system to - identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.